pamo/pamo.github.io/pages/blog/2017-08-26-balinese-kitchen/index.md

 When it comes to traveling, experiencing a new culture through its food is a given.
 During my search for things to do (i.e. eat) in Bali, I latched on to the description for a traditional cuisine cooking class:

 > Begin your experience at a local market, where your Family Host will purchase and explain the fresh herbs, spices, fruits and vegetables used in your class.
-Once home, you’ll be greeted by Dewa with a pipping hot cup of coffee or tea and his famous Pisang Goreng, fresh made crispy Banana Fritters, to set off your taste buds.
+Once home, you’ll be greeted by Dewa with a piping hot cup of coffee or tea and his famous Pisang Goreng, fresh made crispy Banana Fritters, to set off your taste buds.
 You’ll learn how to prepare a complete menu inclusive of appetizer, a variety of traditional mouth-watering entrees, accompanying dishes, and dessert.

  Apart from watching two friends get married, [_The Lobong Culinary Experience_](https://lobongbalicooking.com/lobong-culinary-experience/) became a top highlight in planning the trip.
-After the experience in Bali and a superlative [experience back home](/cooking-with-cocco/), cooking courses while be at the top of my search criteria when I travel rather than "_where to have the best \<insert regional dish here\>_".
+After the experience in Bali and a superlative [experience back home](/cooking-with-cocco/), cooking courses will be at the top of my search criteria when I travel rather than "_where to have the best \<insert regional dish here\>_".

 ## Payangan Morning Market